bmfrosty/SimpleBX/README.md

 | Hold | Paralysis/Petrify |
 | Blast | Breath Attacks |
 | Spells | Spells / rods / staves |

+## Attack

+Attacks are still roll high, but it's simple ascending AC than the hodge podge of matricies, THAC0, and different mix of Base AC and mechanics used in various TSR products and various retro clones.

+## Skills

+These have moved from a mix of percentile and x-in-6 (which are both roll low) to a d6 roll with a DC.
+See Thief and the core rules document for more detail.

+## Ability Check

+Ability checks are a d6 roll, modified by ability modifier, with a target DC of 4.
+Opening a stuck door is a the same, but with a DC of 6.

 ## [Inventory]